Barrett Comiskey: Nicobar Group

-After E Ink, Comiskey founded Nicobar Group, a business advisory firm specializing in the China nuclear power market.
+After completing his M.B.A. at Stanford University's Graduate School of Business, Comiskey founded Nicobar Group, a business advisory firm.

-In its early days, it was a startup "helping Western manufacturers and private equity firms do work in Asia", with a focus on developing strategy and executing technology and operations transfers in China.
-Today, it is a "one-stop shop" for foreign nuclear power players looking to enter the Chinese market.
+Beginning as a startup "helping Western manufacturers and private equity firms do work in Asia," in its early days the firm established production lines at Foxconn for Motorola's Motofone F3 in Longhua, shipping 10 million units to India.
+Later, the firm grew to specialize in developing supply chain infrastructure for Western firms participating in China’s nuclear power program.

+In 2008, Comiskey was the subject of an extended Esquire feature, "The New American," which chronicled Nicobar's work in China, where "everything is possible, but nothing is easy."
+Of his early days in Shanghai, Comiskey recalled: "It felt like the frontier, like the Wild West.
+It felt electric."

 Migo

-In 2009, Comiskey founded Migo, a technology company that provides affordable data services for emerging markets.
-Its content delivery network distributes digital products and services to mass market consumers at the local corner store through Migo Download Stations (MDS).
-With a solution that is cheaper than alternatives, Migo aims to level the digital playing field for consumers with limited data usage.
+In 2009, Comiskey founded Migo, a technology company that provided affordable data services for emerging markets.
+Its content delivery network distributed digital products and services to mass market consumers at the local corner store through Migo Download Stations (MDS).
+Offering a solution far cheaper than alternatives, Migo aimed to level the digital playing field for consumers with limited data usage.

-As of December 2021, Migo had 1,000 MDS in Indonesia.
-Migo aims to grow 10 times and cover up to 100 million people in Java, the world's most populous island, by end of 2022.

 Backed by sovereign wealth fund Temasek, YouTube's co-founder and former CTO Steve Chen, and other noteworthy investors, Migo's unique technology was shortlisted for the IBC 2021 Innovation Awards, for creating "an entirely new way to deliver digital content in countries that lack a widespread broadband infrastructure."

+After partnering with Hary Tanoesoedibjo’s Indonesian media conglomerate MNC Group, Comiskey exited the company in 2022.
+At the time Migo wound down operations in 2023, it had 1,700 MDS serving 30 million Indonesians.